Christine M. Stevens

 I founded and taught Children’s Theater Workshops, using improv techniques to create original plays and adapted stories with children and teens.

-I taught the Alexander Technique (look it up, it can change your life) privately and as a faculty member of the Brown University/Trinity Rep MFA Program for Actors and Directors for over 15 years.
+I have taught the Alexander Technique (look it up, it can change your life) privately for the past 30 years and as a faculty member of the Brown University/Trinity Rep MFA Program for Actors and Directors for over 15 years.
 Additionally, I was a guest lecturer in theater at both Marlboro College and UMass Amherst.

 I was a founding member of DramaWorks Interactive, a consulting firm that uses theater to help organizations overcome barriers to change and address communication issues through the enactment of their stories.

 I’m a member of TheatreTruck, a collective that creates site-specific theater pieces using found objects from historical records to tell stories that allow us to understand the past and illuminate the present.

 I’ve performed and taught improv for over 30 years.